refreshingmenus/refreshingmenus_api/README.md

 Ruby API to use the Refreshing Menus REST API and Javascript Widget.

+RefreshingMenus offers publishers free access to a database of thousands of restaurant menus in (mostly) European countries (Netherlands, Belgium, France, Germany, ..).
+For more information see http://www.refreshingmenus.com.

 ## Installation

 Add this line to your application's Gemfile: